zachpmanson/notes/notes/index.md

 This site is a collection of my personal notes and archive.
 This is automatically generated with [[Ochrs]] and is changing constantly.
+A full sitemap can be found [here](/404.html)